 Back in early-2020, Google updated their guidelines for using rel=”nofollow” on links, added some new link attributes, and changed the way that they used them for determining SEO ranking.

-Initially, it appeared that adding “sponsored” to affiliate links was optional, and that so long as you have “nofollow” on them, that was enough.3 While that might still be true–that it’s more of a preference than a requirement–Google has recently suggested that they’re leaning more toward requirement.
+Frankly, Google has muddied the waters with its messaging on how important this is.
+Some of the Google SEO team continue to publicly seemingly downplay it.
+And, initially, it appeared that adding “sponsored” to affiliate links was optional, and that so long as you have “nofollow” on them, that was enough.
+3 While that might still be true–that it’s more of a preference than a requirement–Google has also recently suggested that they’re leaning more toward requirement.

 This is what they’ve said more recently: